5 Fascinating Things You Need to Know About GeorgiaRest of Europe | Georgia

 There’s some debate as to whether George’s gambit worked; some believed that Tamar obtained the nobles’ approval, while others interpret the same events as Tamar’s quashing of a rebellion.
 What’s undisputed is that Tamar eventually cemented her power, and wielded it effectively.

 During this time, multiple threats of invasion from neighbouring Muslim rulers hung over Georgia, but the Georgian army, under Tamar’s rule, fended them off.
-And Tamar did not just defend her kingdom, but grow it, launching successful military campaigns to extend Georgia’s borders.
+And Tamar did not just defend her kingdom, but grew it, launching successful military campaigns to extend Georgia’s borders.

 While she was racking up military victories, Tamar also oversaw a blossoming of Geogrian culture.
 Many works of art, including monuments and pieces of literature, were produced during her reign, including the epic poem “The Knight in Panther’s Skin,” which was dedicated to the Queen.